How to Choose a TIG Welding Electrode

 If you need an electrode that can weld with a lot of heat without the risk of radiation and lasts a long time without melting down quickly, ceriated (grey or orange labels) electrodes are a popular choice for welders.
-They are ideal for DC welding welding at lower amperages with a sharp point, but you can also weld AC projects.
+They are ideal for DC welding welding at lower amperages with a sharp point, and for AC projects.

-Besides their lack of radioactive elements, these electrodes also offer a significant amount of flexibility since they can weld titanium alloys, copper alloys, magnesium alloys, aluminum alloys, nickel alloys, non-corroding steels, and low-alloyed steels.
+Besides their lack of radioactive elements, these electrodes also offer a significant amount of flexibility.
+They can weld titanium alloys, copper alloys, magnesium alloys, aluminum alloys, nickel alloys, non-corroding steels, and low-alloyed steels.

 TIG Welding with Lanthanated Electrodes

-Welders will enjoy excellent arc starts and similar welding properties compared to thoriated electrodes when they use lanthanated electrodes (gold, black, or blue labels).
-Arcs will remain stable, the electrode itself will last a long time due to its durability, and conductivity characteristics are comparable to other electrodes.
+Welders will enjoy excellent arc starts and similar welding properties when they use lanthanated electrodes (gold, black, or blue labels).
+Arcs will remain stable, the electrode itself will last a long time, and conductivity characteristics are comparable to other electrodes.

-You can weld with DC and AC currents, but AC welding should be done at a low voltage.
+Welders can use both DC and AC currents, but weld AC current at low voltage.
 In addition, lanthanated are ideal for welding steel and stainless steel.
 Overall, lanthanated electrodes increase the current carrying capacity by 50 percent.

 TIG Welding with a Zirconiated Electrode

 For AC welding projects with a balled electrode tip, zirconiated electrodes (brown labels) are highly stable and resist tungsten spitting.
-They carry a current that is comparable, if not better than, thoriated tungsten electrodes, making them another safe option for welders.
+They carry a current that is comparable to thoriated tungsten electrodes, making them another safe option.
 They are never used for DC projects, making them ideal as an alternative to pure tungsten for aluminum and magnesium welding projects using an AC current.

 Rare Earth Electrodes for TIG Welding

-Welders working with AC or DC power sources have sometimes turned to rare earth electrodes (purple label) as another alternative to thoriated electrodes.
+Welders working with AC or DC power sources have sometimes turned to rare earth electrodes (purple label).
 This electrode has a wide range of applications that includes: aluminum alloys, magnesium alloys, titanium alloys, nickel alloys, copper alloys, low-alloyed steels, and non-corrosive steels.